MerlinBrasil/dztools/README.md

 5.)
 Open *dztools/dzconverter/convert.bat*.
 A cmd box window should appear with *java -jar dzconverter-$version}.jar*.
 If the batch file does not work you can also invoke the java command from a manually opened cmd window.

 6.)
 The tool expects two parameters: first the asset/instrument name, e.g. *EUR/USD*; second the year you want to convert, e.g. *2013*.
-A valid convert command sould look like this *java -jar dzconverter-$version}.jar EUR/USD 2013*.
+A valid convert command sould look like this *java -jar dzconverter-${version}.jar EUR/USD 2013*.

 7.)
 You will see all kind of console output and if the conversion went fine, you will find a *.bar* file in *dztools/dzconverter/bars* with the asset and year name as specified [here](http://www.zorro-trader.com/manual/en/export.htm).